CoinFabrik/geppetto/README.md

 Before you begin, ensure you have the following installed:
 - Python (version 3.x recommended)
 - pip (Python package manager)
+- poetry

 Follow these steps to deploy Geppetto:

 1. Download the repository and open your terminal.
-2. Navigate to the repository directory and install dependencies with `pip install .`.
+2. Navigate to the repository directory and install dependencies with `poetry install`.
-3. Run the application by entering `geppetto` in the terminal.
+3. Run the application by entering `poetry run geppetto` in the terminal.

 Enjoy interacting with ChatGPT-4 and DALL-E-3 on Slack!